 There is often something different behind it: it is man’s need for a deeper understanding of individual contexts of life.
 We want to understand why illness develops, why lifetime is limited, and we seek understanding for the questions.
 It is about looking beyond scientific knowledge.

 This is the great dilemma of scientific medicine and the root for criticism of its approach.
 As long as she remains stuck with the diagnosis and her therapeutic consequences are not holistic, she creates her own enemy images.
 If it does not meet the deeper expectations of the patient for healing, its valuable achievements will neither be appreciated nor implemented.
-Then modern superstition in the form of “alternative medicine” will celebrate happy origins.
+Then modern superstition as “alternative medicine” will celebrate happy origins.

 Every medicine, whether conventional or alternative medicine, which is one-sided and makes partial truths dogmatic, risks no longer allowing constructive criticism.
 This reduces the value of her own (one-sided) insights.